Modern Day Saint & Purveyor of Peace

 “This is not the end of this campaign which I have started, this is really the beginning.”

-With 2014’s most acclaimed Peace Makers being two modern day saints born beneath polar opposite Cardinal signs, the Heavens may be indicating that a new Era of Peace could begin much sooner than we realize.
+With 2014’s most acclaimed Peace Makers being two modern day saints born beneath polar opposite Cardinal signs from countries that have long held friction against one another, the Heavens may be indicating a new Era of Global Peace could very well be on the horizon.

 The flag of Malala’s native Pakistan bears the star and Crescent Moon symbols of the Ottoman Empire.
 Because of her Cancer Ascendant, the Moon rules over Malala’s entire birth chart and thus is the heavenly body which influences her life path most.

-Being the Triple Cardinal force of action and energy that she is, Malala Yousafzai is a Peace Maker of Firsts, such as having Nigeria’s President publicly agree to meet for the first time with the parents of Boko Haram’s abducted schoolgirls.
+Being the Triple Cardinal force of action and energy that she is, Malala Yousafzai is a Peace Maker of Firsts.
+She spent her 17th birthday in July of 2014 meeting with Nigeria’s President Goodluck Jonathan where afterwards he publicly agreed to meet for the first time with the parents of the 200 schoolgirls abducted by the terrorist group, Boko Haram.